Code-Institute-Submissions/sofias_bistro/README.md

 - [Python](https://www.python.org/)
     - The project uses **Python** website resources to develop the coding used.

 ---

 ## Testing

 For this project, manual testing was done as follows:

-1. Navigation Menu:
+#### 1. Navigation Menu:

-  1. Open the website at the Home Page.
+  i) Open the website at the Home Page.

-  2. Try to click on each of the following navigation tabs to view that they direct to the appropriate pages:
+  ii) Try to click on each of the following navigation tabs to view that they direct to the appropriate pages:

-    i) 'About' will link to the 'About' page ii) 'Menu' will link to the 'Menu' page iii) 'Reviews - All Reviews' will link to 'All Reviews' page iv) 'Reviews - Add Review' will link to the 'Add Review' page
+   a) 'About' will link to the 'About' page

+   b) 'Menu' will link to the 'Menu' page

+   c) 'Reviews - All Reviews' will link to 'All Reviews' page

+   d) 'Reviews - Add Review' will link to the 'Add Review' page

-2. Review Form - Add Review:
+#### 2. Review Form - Add Review:

-    i) Go to the "Reviews - Add Review" page ii) Try to submit the form with the visit date field left empty and verify that a message will appear to prompt the user to fill up those required fields. iii) Try to submit the form with the name field left empty and verify that a message will appear to prompt the user to fill up those required fields. iv) Try to submit the form with the rating left unselected for any number and verify that a message will appear to prompt the user to fill up those required fields.
+    i) Go to the "Reviews - Add Review" page.

+    ii) Try to submit the form with the visit date field left empty and verify that a message will appear to prompt the user to fill up those required fields.

+    iii) Try to submit the form with the name field left empty and verify that a message will appear to prompt the user to fill up those required fields.

+    iv) Try to submit the form with the rating left unselected for any number and verify that a message will appear to prompt the user to fill up those required fields.

-    v) Try to submit the form with all inputs completed except for the comment field and verify that the review entry is successfully added upon completion of clicking the 'Add' button. vi) Try to submit the form with all inputs completed and verify that the review entry is successfully added upon completion of clicking the 'Add' button.
+    v) Try to submit the form with all inputs completed except for the comment field and verify that the review entry is successfully added upon completion of clicking the 'Add' button.

+    vi) Try to submit the form with all inputs completed and verify that the review entry is successfully added upon completion of clicking the 'Add' button.

-3. Review Form - Edit Review:
+#### 3. Review Form - Edit Review:

-    i) Go to the "Reviews - All Reviews" page ii) Click the 'Edit' button for selected review to edit and verify that the page with the review form will show with all fields displaying the existing content. iii) Make amendments to the content with the visit date field left empty and verify that a message will appear to prompt the user to fill up the visit date field. iv) Make amendments to the content with the name field left empty and verify that a message will appear to prompt the user to fill up the name field.
+    i) Go to the "Reviews - All Reviews" page.

+    ii) Click the 'Edit' button for selected review to edit and verify that the page with the review form will show with all fields displaying the existing content.

+    iii) Make amendments to the content with the visit date field left empty and verify that a message will appear to prompt the user to fill up the visit date field.

+    iv) Make amendments to the content with the name field left empty and verify that a message will appear to prompt the user to fill up the name field.

-    v) Make amendments to the content with the rating field left unselected for a number and verify that a message will appear to prompt the user to select the rating. vi) Try to submit the form with all inputs amended and completed except for the comment field and verify that the review entry is successfully updated upong clicking the 'Update' button. vii) Try to submit the form with all inputs amended and completed and verify that the review entry is successfully updated upong clicking the 'Update' button.
-The page will redirect to the 'All Reviews' page, and the updated review will appear on the 'All Reviews' page. viii) Click the 'Cancel' button and verify that the 'All Reviews' page will be returned.
+    v) Make amendments to the content with the rating field left unselected for a number and verify that a message will appear to prompt the user to select the rating.

+    vi) Try to submit the form with all inputs amended and completed except for the comment field and verify that the review entry is successfully updated upong clicking the 'Update' button.

+    vii) Try to submit the form with all inputs amended and completed and verify that the review entry is successfully updated upon clicking the 'Update' button.
+The page will redirect to the 'All Reviews' page, and the updated review will appear on the 'All Reviews' page.

+    viii) Click the 'Cancel' button and verify that the 'All Reviews' page will be returned.

-4. Review Form - Delete Review:
+#### 4. Review Form - Delete Review:

-    i) Go to the "Reviews - All Reviews" page ii) Click the 'Delete' button for selected review to be deleted and verify that the page will be directed to a 'Deletion Confirmation' page that states the details of the review that is intended for deletion. iii) Click on the 'No' button and verify that the page will be directed to the 'All Reviews' page. iv) Click on the 'Yes' button and verify that the review is successfully deleted.
+    i) Go to the "Reviews - All Reviews" page.

+    ii) Click the 'Delete' button for selected review to be deleted and verify that the page will be directed to a 'Deletion Confirmation' page that states the details of the review that is intended for deletion.

+    iii) Click on the 'No' button and verify that the page will be directed to the 'All Reviews' page.

+    iv) Click on the 'Yes' button and verify that the review is successfully deleted.
 The page will direct to the'All Reviews' page, and the deleted review will not appear on the 'All Reviews' page.

-5. Mobile Responsive:
+#### 5. Mobile Responsive:

 All pages have been checked on smaller devices to ensure that they are presentably displayed as mobile responsive.

-6. Bugs Encountered:
+#### 6. Bugs Encountered:

 Upon deployment to heroku, the page would not display itself upon adding, editing and deleting a review due to an "Internal Server Error 500" issue.
 The issue was rectified by removing the Flask Flash Message function initially implemented for notification messages, but which only worked during testing on Cloud9.

 ---

 ## Deployment